John Waite: The Babys

+Solo work

 Waite subsequently launched his solo career with his 1982 debut album Ignition, which produced the hit single "Change".
-The Chrysalis 45 failed to chart on Billboard's Hot 100 during its initial release (June 1982) but was a top track on AOR radio stations, as well as a very popular music video on MTV as the 'new' cable channel celebrated its first full year of operation.
+The Chrysalis 45 failed to chart on the Billboard Hot 100 during its initial release (May 1982) but was a top track on AOR radio stations, as well as a very popular music video on MTV as the 'new' cable channel celebrated its first full year of operation.
 The song was originally recorded in 1981 (with slightly different lyrics) by the American rock band Spider (which featured Amanda Blue, Holly Knight, and Anton Fig) and in 1985 was included on the platinum-selling Vision Quest soundtrack.
 When the single was reissued, it reached the Top 50 on the Hot 100.
 "Going to the Top" was released as the original follow-up single to "Change".

 In 1984, Waite guest-starred on three episodes of the TV series Paper Dolls.
 The shows featured his songs "Missing You" and "Tears".

-His next album, No Brakes, resulted in international success.
+Waite's next album, No Brakes, resulted in international success.
 It was a Top 10 Billboard album in the US due to the smash hit "Missing You" which went to No. 1 on the US Billboard Hot 100 singles chart.
 It knocked Tina Turner's "What's Love Got To Do With It?" out of No. 1.
 For that very reason, Turner later recorded and released Waite's smash song herself.
 (Turner's single peaked at No. 84 on Billboard's Hot 100 in 1996).
 "Missing You" also hit No. 1 on Billboard's Album Rock Tracks as well as the Top 10 of Billboard's Adult Contemporary chart.
 No Brakes sold over a million and a half US copies, yet has never been certified above the RIAA Gold standard (a record company must apply to the RIAA for such certification).
 Two more singles from No Brakes followed, including "Tears" which was a Top 10 hit on the Billboard Mainstream Rock chart.

 The next album Mask of Smiles followed in 1985, featuring the hit single "Every Step of the Way".
 Another single, "If Anybody Had a Heart", was released from the soundtrack of the 1986 film About Last Night....
 In 1987, Rover's Return was released with the single "These Times Are Hard for Lovers".
 Waite would have another soundtrack appearance in 1990 from Days of Thunder with "Deal for Life".

+Bad English

 In 1988, Waite joined former Babys bandmates Jonathan Cain and Ricky Phillips, along with Neal Schon and drummer Deen Castronovo from Journey, to form the supergroup Bad English.
-In 1989, the Bad English ballad "When I See You Smile" (penned by Diane Warren) went to No. 1 on Billboard's Hot 100 and earned a Gold-certified single.
+In 1989, the Bad English ballad "When I See You Smile" (penned by Diane Warren) went to No. 1 on Billboard Hot 100 and earned a Gold-certified single.
 Its parent album reached Billboard's Top Five and sold nearly two million copies in the United States alone.
 Bad English released two albums before tensions amongst the members led to the band's dissolution by 1992.